Corfu Island is the second largest of the Ionian Islands.

-Travelling to the Island
+Travelling to Corfu Island

 Most tourists arrive on the island by plane, landing at the International Airport – aka Ioannis Kapadistrias – and there are minimal services to the island throughout the year, with the majority only operating during the summer months.

-Once landed there are taxis and public buses to take you into Corfu Town.
+Once landed, there are taxis and public buses to take you into Corfu Town.

-The Major Destinations
+The Major Destinations of Corfu

 Corfu Town, known locally as Kerkira or Kerkyra, is by far the main destination on the island.